Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 updates to Roblox.
 It also allows the user to construct values outside the constraints of the Roblox API.

-However, most of the time, the user will be using rbxmk to construct values specifically for Roblox.
+However, most of the time, the user will be using rbxmk to manipulate values specifically for Roblox.
 It's often less convenient for the user to specify type information manually; the API is slightly off from that of Roblox, therefore being less familiar.
 It would be great if this type information could be defined